coderjonny/react-style-guide/README.md

 ## Mixins
   - Use more mixins.
+  - Once you see duplicated functionality in your components, use a Mixin.
+DRY.
   - I like to prefix mixin methods with ```_mxn_```, so in my components I write ```this._mxn_functionName``` and I know it's from a mixin.

 ## CSS styles in your components